Turkey says Istanbul bomb suspect is Syrian national with ties to Kurdish groups - KESQ

 The police added: “In her interrogation, the person stated that she was trained as a special intelligence officer by the PKK/PYD/YPG terrorist organization and that she entered our country illegally through Afrin for this attack.”

+“We offer our condolences to the relatives of the victims and wish the injured a speedy recovery.
+We have nothing to do with this incident,” the group said, according to ANF.

+A spokesperson for the armed Kurdish People’s Protection Units (YPG) and the General Commander of the Syrian Democratic Forces (SDF), Mazloum Abdi, also denied involvement in Sunday’s attack.
+The US-allied SDF is the official defense force of the Autonomous Administration of North and East Syria and its armed forces are led by the YPG.

-Security camera footage shows a woman sitting on a bench for more than 40 minutes and then getting up one or two minutes before the explosion, leaving a bag or plastic bag behind, Turkish Justice Minister Bekir Bozdag told the A Haber news channel on Sunday.
+Security camera footage of Sunday’s incident shows a woman sitting on a bench for more than 40 minutes and then getting up one or two minutes before the explosion, leaving a bag or plastic bag behind, Turkish Justice Minister Bekir Bozdag told the A Haber news channel on Sunday.

 The explosive TNT was detected on citizens who lost their lives, on the vehicle that the suspect used and at the crime scene, according to chemical analysis conducted by police.